 The sun is (sometimes) shining, and sand is returning to London's streets in the form of pop-up urban beaches.
 Here's where to find them in summer 2023.

-The Beach at Brent Cross 2019
+1. The Beach at Brent Cross 2023

 London's year-round beach: Ruislip Lido

 No need to wait for these pop-up beaches to roll out their sun loungers.
 Ruislip Lido in Hillingdon has a natural beach year-round, as long as you don't mind sharing sand space with swans.
 There's even a miniature railway to make getting there that bit more fun.
 Be aware though, that swimming in the lake is always prohibited.